tontonsb/blog/src/posts/karatsuba.md

 multiply them with less operations that you would do in the digit-by-digit multiplication.

-To multiply two n-digit numbers, you have to do n^2 single digit multiplications.
+To multiply two n-digit numbers, you have to do <Katex math={equations.n2} /> single digit multiplications.
 That's obvious — you have to multiply each digit of one numba to each digit of the other one.
 There's no way around it.
 When this factoid was mentioned by Andrei Kolomogorov in a seminar in 1960, one of his